 - He used sport as a vehicle — for scholarships, for exposure, for the discipline and confidence that athletic excellence provides — but he never allowed sport to become the destination

-Williams understood something the travel team industry has spent billions obscuring.
+What Williams understood was something the travel team industry has spent billions obscuring.
 The value of athletic participation is in the discipline, the teamwork, the fitness, and the scholarship opportunities it provides — not in the near-zero chance of going pro.

 The Puzzle and the Solution